Faithlife/CodingGuidelines/sections/android.md

 ## Android Lint

-Android Lint is generally more concerned with semantic issues than syntatic issues.
+Android Lint is generally more concerned with semantic issues than syntactic issues.
 It's recommended for CI builds.
 Faithlife's [Android Lint ruleset](https://github.com/Faithlife/AndroidLint/) specifies additional rules and is extendable to enforce house rules.